samuelhar/muselist/README.md

 # muselist
 Added ability to choose genre songs, add songs by artist, and play songs individually.

-data.js & data_route.js -> used for all things data related.
-Some useful functions:

-  #### validate - used to validate a JSON query. probably not needed outside of data.js

-  #### list(callback) - gathers & organizes data and renders an html page that shows the contents

-    callback: a function list passes in the data array upon completion

-  #### clear - deletes all items in the database

-    callback: a function called upon completion

-  #### post - validates & inserts a query to the database (use this for testing - actual posts should be done with insert)

-    type: type of object ("User", "Song", "Playlist", or "Test")

-    query: JSON to be added

-    callback: a function called upon completion

- #### connect - connects to the mongo server (probably not needed outside data.js)

-    callback: a function called upon completion

-  #### insertUser - updates or inserts a user to the database

-    userId: unique identifier for item

-    name: name

-    anthem: favorite song

-    playlists: list of lists of songs

-    callback: a function called upon completion

-  #### insertSong - updates or inserts a song to the database

-    songId: unique identifier for song

-    title: title of track

-    artist: artist of track

-    album: album track is on

-    year: year track was released

-    callback: a function called upon completion

-  #### insertPlaylist - updates or inserts a playlist to the database
-    playlistId: unique identifier for playlist

-    title: name of playlist

-    playlist: list of songs

-    callback: a function called upon completion

-  #### addItemToList - updates the songslist in a playlist, or the playlist-list in a user
-    itemId: unique identifier for the item (songId, or playlistId)

-    listId: unique identifier for the list (playlistId, or userId)

-    itemType: type of the item (Song, or Playlist)

-    listType: type of the list (Playlist, or User)

-    callback: a function called upon completion

-  Make sure to include the following fields to the .env file:

-    DATABASE_URL = mongodb://localhost:27017/test (note: subject to change)

-    DATABASE_COLLECTION = test (note: subject to change)

-  Also start the database before doing any connections (the terminal command is simply 'mongod')

-  And finally type in 'npm install' to install all the packages needed (ajv & mongodb)
+To run, install node & npm, and enter the following command in the directory containing the application:
+     npm install

+Enter to run the app:

+     node muselist.js

+Ensure that a file named '.env' is in the directory with the following contents:

+      CLIENT_ID = '<replace with client id for spotify>' CLIENT_SECRET = '<replace with client secret for spotify>' TWITTER_CONSUMER_KEY = '<replace with twitter consumer key>' TWITTER_CONSUMER_SECRET = '<replace with twitter consumer secret>' TWITTER_ACCESS_TOKEN = '<replace with twitter access token>' TWITTER_ACCESS_SECRET = '<replace with twitter access secret>' DATABASE_URL = '<replace with URL following this format: mongodb://'<ip>':'<portNo>'/'<collection>'
+                     EX: mongodb://localhost:27017/test
+                     >'
+      PORT = '<replace with portno to use for URL>'

+data.js contains functions used for inserting, updating, and extracting data from the database. data_route.js is used for routing all URL's involving viewing or saving data from within the app.
+Note that a machine must be running a mongodb (terminal command: 'mongod').

 All project process documents are in the "documentation" folder.
 UI and form field testing are combined into the one spreadsheet, separted by "click" vs actual value input.
 The documented schemas in documentation folder are not those used in production because they cannot be compiled with comments.